 Spinal Cord Injury Lawyer

-A spinal cord injury can be devastating, resulting in limited mobility, loss of income, medical bills, and additional stress on your family.
+A spinal cord injury can be devastating, resulting in limited mobility, astronomical medical bills, and immense psychological strain.

-Rubin & Machado Ltd.'s spinal cord injury lawyers in Chicago, IL, can hold the responsible party accountable and recover compensation.
+The spinal cord injury lawyers of Rubin & Machado in Chicago, IL, can hold the responsible party accountable and recover compensation.

 How do I know if I have a viable spinal cord injury case?